aplteam/Tatin/docs/FirstStepsWithTatin.md

   ...
 ```

-I> In case the package or any of its dependencies comes with assets the path to a directory in the temp directory of your OS is printed to the session by `]tatin.LoacdPacke`.
+I> In case the package or any of its dependencies comes with assets, the path to a directory in the temp directory of your OS is printed to the session by `]tatin.LoadPackage`.
 I>
 I> This is because this folder cannot be deleted by Tatin.
 If no package has any assets then nothing is printed to the session, indicating that no footprint is left behind.

 In case the target namespace is something like `#.MyTests` it may or may not exist.
-If it does not Tatin will create it.
+If it does not, Tatin will create it.

 I> When you try to execute the following statements on your own machine then you will probably see different version numbers.